 - There is no evidence that HPAI virus can be transmitted to humans through properly handled and prepared food.

-- An HPAI virus, subtype H5Nx clade 2.3.4.4b, is spreading globally, causing unprecedented outbreaks in domestic poultry and wild birds.
-Some terrestrial and aquatic mammals have also been infected, primarily by ingestion of infected birds.
+- HPAI H5Nx 2.3.4.4b is spreading globally causing unprecedented outbreaks in domestic poultry and wild birds.
+Numerous species of terrestrial and aquatic mammals have also been infected.

-- AI viruses are being detected in a growing number of bird orders.
+- Avian influenza (AI) viruses are being detected in a growing number of bird orders.
 With this increase, HPAI may be becoming endemic in geographical regions such as Europe where HPAI has historically been seasonal.
 This is resulting in resurgent outbreaks and difficulty in eradication.

-- HPAI H5Nx 2.3.4.4b viruses have recently been detected in dairy cattle and goats in the United States (usda.gov).
+- HPAI H5Nx 2.3.4.4b viruses have been detected in domestic livestock, including dairy cattle, goats, alpaca and a pig in the United States (usda.gov).
 Wild migratory birds are believed to be the original source of the virus and cattle movements between herds are thought to have played a role in virus spread.

 - The global situation with AI is dynamic, and continued vigilance is necessary.